 01 of 06

 Modelers sometimes take liberty with the words "scale" and "gauge" but the two do have different meanings.
 Most starter sets conform to N or HO scale or O or G gauge.
-Typically with N and HO, the size of the trains is at least relatively close to a constant proportion to the prototype.
-With O and G, manufacturers may make compromises in scale to accommodate sharper curves or other factors despite a consistent track gauge.
+Typically with N and HO, the size of the trains is at least relatively close to a constant proportion to the prototype (the real-world engine it's based on).
+With O and G, however, manufacturers may make compromises in scale to accommodate sharper curves or other factors despite a consistent track gauge.

 02 of 06

-Most starter sets will come with a track - a circle or oval is most common.
-If you are buying a quality set, there are a few qualities which will help you separate the good from the bad from the best.
+Most starter sets will come with a track.
+A circle or oval is most common.
+If you are buying a quality set, there are a few factors which will help you separate the good from the bad from the best.